Ethical Travel in Rajasthan.

 The main business in Jaisalmer is tourism, and of that Camel Safaris play a vital role in the area’s economy.
 For most working in the tourism industry it’s all about selling camel safaris and rides.
 I did not choose to go on a camel safari on Jaisalmer, having already had my desert experience in Osiyan near Jodhpur (see above).
 You may find that if you come to Jaisalmer not planning to do a desert trip there’s not that much to do – although some visitors seem happy to stay and wander for a few days.
 Due to the high levels of tourist hustle here, Jaisalmer was my least favourite spot on my travels around Rajasthan.

 Because of the strain put on the fort from visitor numbers and water demands I advise staying outside of the fort in Jaisalmer.
 You’ll also get better views of the fort itself.
 There are no eco options, but there are a number of friendly family run hotels.
-I stayed at the very comfortable Hotel Jasmin Home, a short walk from the lake.
+I stayed at the very comfortable Hotel Jasmin Home, a short walk from the lake and with views over towards the fort!

 - Camel rides aside, the Fort is the main attraction.
 The museum / fort palace is a rather poor relation compared to those in Jodhpur, Amber and Bikaner however, and you can get a flavour of it just by walking around the city inside the walls, which are free to walk around.